LHNCBC/ucum-lhc/README.md

 The ucum-lhc code is written in the ECMAScript 6 (developed by
 <a href="www.ecma-international.org">Ecma International</a> version of Javascript.
-Since that version not yet universally supported, the code is compiled to standard Javascript using the <a href="https://babeljs.io">Babel</a> compiler.
+Since that version is not yet universally supported, the code is compiled to standard Javascript using the <a href="https://babeljs.io">Babel</a> compiler.

 Currently we have code to serve multiple purposes.
 If you are looking to